What is the PSEO Program?

-High School sophomores must meet the following criteria:
+High school Sophomores must meet the following criteria:

-- Juniors: A nationally standardized norm-referenced test (e.g. ACT, SAT, PSAT, PLAN) with a score at or above the 70th percentile
+- Juniors: A nationally standardized norm-referenced test (e.g. ACT, SAT, PSAT, PLAN) with a score at or above the 70th percentile;

-- Seniors: A nationally standardized norm-referenced test (e.g. ACT, SAT, PSAT, PLAN) with a score at or above the 50th percentile
+- Seniors: A nationally standardized norm-referenced test (e.g. ACT, SAT, PSAT, PLAN) with a score at or above the 50th percentile;

 - Saint Paul College assessment results must meet program entrance requirements and the requirements for the course you wish to take.

-Fall - June 15
+Final Deadline: June 15

-Spring - December 1
+Final Deadline: December 1